Uganda's housing market gradually improving

 Tenant Security: There are no specific tenant protection laws, and it is relatively easy to evict tenants.

-Unparalleled 20 years of growthUganda is a major safari destination with a large primate and bird population and a diverse landscape, dense jungles, and white-water rafting on the Nile.
+Three decades of uninterrupted growthUganda is a major safari destination with a large primate and bird population and a diverse landscape, dense jungles, and white-water rafting on the Nile.
 Tourists can also relax on the shores of Lake Victoria - the second largest body of fresh water in the world.

 In the years following independence in 1962, Uganda experienced dictatorship and military rule.
 Most notably, Idi Amin rose to power in 1971 and imposed a reign of terror.
 His incompetence ruined the economy and he expelled about 50,000 Asians.
 From 1970 to 1980, government-initiated violence killed about half a million people.